2023 Most Popular Electrical Engineering Bachelor's Degree Schools in Tennessee

 While working on their Bachelor's Degree, EE majors at Tennessee Tech University accumulate an average of around $24,524 in student debt.

-Full Electrical Engineering at Tennessee Technological University Report
+Read full report on Electrical Engineering at Tennessee Technological University

 Of the 42 students majoring in EE at UT Knoxville, 86% are male and 14% are female.

-The in-demand bachelor’s degree programs at The University of Tennessee - Chattanooga helped the school earn the #3 place on this year’s ranking of the most popular electrical engineering schools in Tennessee.
-Located in the city of Chattanooga, UT Chattanooga is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend The University of Tennessee - Chattanooga.
+It ranked #3 on our 2023 Most Popular Electrical Engineering Bachelor’s Degree Schools in Tennessee list.
+Located in the midsize city of Chattanooga, UT Chattanooga is a public college with a large student population.

 Women make up 12% of the EE majors at the school.